phuse-org/SENDConform/doc/DataConversion.md

   animalIRI
 </pre>

-The code above will result in a new identifier string each time the code is run.
-For this project we want the identifiers to remain constant over time as the code is developed.
-A compromise was chosen where the UID is generated as an SHA-1 hash of the animal's assigned USUBJID.
+The code above results in a new identifier each time the code is run.
+For this project, identifiers must remain constant over time as the code is developed and examples are documented.
+A compromise is to generate UUIDs based on the SHA-1 hash of the animal's assigned USUBJID.
 To increase readabilty for the for the prototype, the SHA-1 values are shortened to eight characters from the original forty.

 <pre style="background-color:#DDEEFF;">
   library(digest)